LoniQin/MNISTSwift/README.md

 ## Requirement
 You should have **Xcode 11** installed.
 And the OS version should not be lower than **OSX 10.15**.
 And terminal should have **gzip** command to decompress gz file.
 ## Result
+This sample can reach 98% test accuracy in 1 epoch.
 ```
 iteration: 0 Training loss = 0.65278214 elapsed time: 0.6494189500808716s Estimated Time:974.1284251213074s
 iteration: 50 Training loss = 0.0136705 elapsed time: 15.995146989822388s Estimated Time:470.44549970065844s